Heerlen, NL, 03 Sep 2014 18:05 CEST

 Iowa Lieutenant Governor Kim Reynolds: “We’re pleased to officially welcome POET-DSM to Emmetsburg today.
 Iowa is a proud agriculture leader, ranking first in the nation for the production of several commodities, including corn.
 That leadership helps our state also be a top producer of biofuels and saves consumers money at the pump and creates quality careers across our state.”

 POET, one of the world’s largest ethanol producers, is a leader in biorefining through its efficient, vertically integrated approach to production.
-The 25-year-old company has a production capacity in excess of 1.6 billion gallons of ethanol and 9 billion pounds of high-protein animal feed annually from its network of 27 production facilities.
-POET, through its joint venture with DSM, also operates a commercial-scale cellulosic ethanol plant in Emmetsburg, Iowa.
-For more information, visit www.poet.com.
+The 29-year-old company has a production capacity in excess of 1.75 billion gallons of ethanol and 9 billion pounds of high-protein animal feed annually from its network of 28 production facilities.
+POET, through its joint venture with DSM, operates a commercial-scale cellulosic ethanol plant in Emmetsburg, Iowa.